 Immortality: one of the Igigi, ancient entities borne from the union of Abzu and Tiamat, Haia is an immortal being.
 Old beyond the reckoning of even most of his fellows, venerable Haia's precise lineage is unknown, but this Igigi nonetheless has these divine capabilities:

 * Awe: like his fellow Igigi and their cousins, the Anunnaki, Haia can wreathe himself the terrible power of his undying essence.
 Those within Very Near distance who fail a Willpower ACT against this rank value 40 spectral display are stupefied for the duration.

-* Boon: though he isn't extremely powerful, Haia has earned his place amongst the Babylonian gods by dint of his being Enlil's father in law.
-Using this rank value 40 power, he can grant general entreaties, or specific requests for admittance and transient universe.
+* Boon: though he isn't extremely powerful, Haia has earned his place amongst the Babylonian gods by dint of his being Enlil's father-in-law.
+Using this rank value 40 power, he can grant general entreaties, or fuel Admittance and Wondrous Warehouse entreaty spells.

 Admittance: the defender of doorways, Haia may control whether others may or may not pass through them.
 Focusing his power on a doorway, Haia may open it, per the Admittance spell, or utilize a counterspell that prevents egress and/or ingress with rank value 50 ability.